-But as she started sixth grade in the fall, she is no longer required to wear a school uniform.
+But as she starts sixth grade in the fall, she will no longer have to wear a school uniform.
 There’s a fairly strict dress code, but she’ll no longer be limited to khakis and a polo bearing the school logo.

 I love that she’s celebrating this rite of passage, but I am baffled as to how to handle it.
 For years, she only wanted to wear dresses and shunned jeans because denim was Satan’s own fabric.
 This past year, however, she wears jeans almost every day.
 Who knows what next year will bring?

 My gut instinct is to avoid turning this into a battle, to simply buy her a few pairs of jeans and a few colored polos and a handful of cute dresses with leggings to match and then let her pick her own outfits.

 My past experience, though, leaves me wary, certain that if we don’t set some limits and plan in advance, we’ll end up late for school every morning.

 I’ve seen aspirational posts about “outfit prep,” which is like meal prep, which something else I always want to do and never actually successfully execute.